Kirchdorf Wildcats: History

 Five more seasons in the 2.
 Bundesliga followed in which the club slowly declined in performance.
 In 2008 the club decided to withdraw from the 2.
 Bundesliga for a second time, this time to the level below, the Regionalliga.
 Kirchdorf won the southern division of this league in 2009 and 2010 but missed out on promotion in 2009 when it lost to the Holzgerlingen Twister.
 The year after it was more successful and returned to the 2.
 Bundesliga, now renamed GFL2.
 After three average seasons there from 2011 to 2013 the club took out the division championship in 2014 once more.
 The later qualified the Wildcats for the promotion round to the GFL once more where it faced the Franken Knights for a spot in Germany's highest league but lost both games.
 In the 2015 season Kirchdorf finished in third place.
 The 2017 season was a great success for the club.
 They won the GFL2 South Championship and then beat the Saarland Hurricanes in relegation.

-Starting in 2018 they will compete in the GFL, Germany's highest league.
+After promotion, Kirchdorf spent two seasons in the German Football League.
+The Wildcats finished seventh in the GFL South in 2018, then eighth in 2019, and were relegated after losing the relegation round to the Ravensburg Razorbacks.
+The 2020 GFL2 season was not played because of the COVID-19 pandemic, but Kirchdorf returned to GFL2 competition in 2021 and gradually improved, finishing third in 2021, second in 2022 and winning the GFL2 South again in 2023.
+The club returned to the GFL for the 2024 season after Ravensburg withdrew from the relegation play-off, but struggled in the top flight and finished seventh in the GFL South.
+In March 2025, the Wildcats informed the AFVD that they would withdraw their first men's team from the 2025 GFL season and return their licence.
+After a one-year break from league play, the senior team relaunched in 2026 in the Regionalliga, Germany's third tier.